-At 3:30 pm, the beautiful cars decorated with flowers will pass through the Keukenhof Gardens.
+At 3:30 pm, the beautiful cars decorated with flowers pass through the Keukenhof Gardens.

-Since the parade is an extraordinary event, it is going to be extremely crowded, and the roads will remain closed from 3 pm to 5.30 pm, so make your plans accordingly.
+Since the parade is an extraordinary event, it is incredibly crowded, and the roads remain closed from 3 pm to 5.30 pm.

-If you plan to watch the parade, it is best to reach Keukenhof before 11 am to get the best experience.
+If you plan to watch the parade, it is best to reach Keukenhof before 11 am.

 Impact of Keukenhof weather on flowers

 Spring is the season of flowers.

-Nature revives itself from the gloominess of the harsh winters, and flowering is just one of the acts.
+Nature revives itself from the harsh winters’ gloominess, and flowering is just one of the acts.

 Since Tulips are flowers of the warm weather, they start growing and blooming way faster in spring than in the winters.

-As a result, Keukenhof is covered with these colourful beauties and ends up becoming the best place to relax and experience spring.
+As a result, Keukenhof is covered with these colorful beauties and ends up becoming the best place to relax and experience spring.

-Some of the Tulips need a little warmer weather than the others, and that is by the time all of them bloom, it is April.
+Some of the Tulips need a little warmer weather than the others, so they bloom only by April.

 How Keukenhof weather affects visitors